 2. Head is broad and flat with a short snout

-3. Mouth is near the tip of snout
+3. Mouth is near the tip of the snout

 4. Sides have three prominent ridges

-A streamlined body and a depressed, broad, and flattened head characterize the whale shark.
+A streamlined body and a depressed, broad, and flattened head characterize the whale shark (Compagno, 2005).
 The mouth is transverse, very large and nearly at the tip of the snout.
 Gill slits are very large, modified internally into filtering screens.
-The first dorsal fin is much larger than the second dorsal fin, and set rearward on body.
+The first dorsal fin is much larger than the second dorsal fin, and set rearward on the body (Compagno, 2005).
 The two lobed caudal fin (tail) is semi-lunate in adults; in small juveniles the upper lobe is considerably longer than the lower lobe.
-The whale shark has a unique “checkerboard” color pattern of light spots and stripes on a dark background.
+The whale shark has a unique “checkerboard” color pattern of light spots and stripes on a dark background (Compagno, 2005).

-Whale sharks are grayish, bluish or brownish above, with an upper surface pattern of creamy white spots between pale, vertical and horizontal stripes.
+Whale sharks are grayish, bluish or brownish above, with an upper surface pattern of creamy white spots between pale, vertical and horizontal stripes (Compagno, 2005).
 The belly is white.
 The function of the distinctive pattern of body mark is unknown.
-Many bottom-dwelling sharks have bold and disruptive body markings that act as camouflage through disruptive coloration.
+Many bottom-dwelling sharks have bold and disruptive body markings that act as camouflage through disruptive coloration (Compagno, 2005).
 The whale shark’s markings could be a result of its evolutionary relationship with bottom dwelling carpet sharks.
-Distinctive markings in a pelagic species could be linked to social activities such as postural displays and recognition processes.
-Another possibility is that these pigment patterns could be an adaptation for radiation shielding, important in a species that may spend a significant proportion of time in surface waters possibly exposed to high levels of ultraviolet radiation.
+Distinctive markings in a pelagic species could be linked to social activities such as postural displays and recognition processes (Compagno, 2005).

 The whale shark has unique denticles (tooth-like scales structures), each with an extremely strong central keel, no lateral keels, and a tri-lobed rear margin.
-It would appear that the denticles are hydrodynamically important in its pelagic lifestyle.
+It would appear that the denticles are hydrodynamically important in its pelagic lifestyle (Martin, 2007).

 Size, Age & Growth

-The whale shark is the largest living fish.
-Maximum size is thought to be 20m.
-The smallest free-living individuals are from 55cm (21.7 inches) long.
-Sexual maturity in both sexes may not occur until the sharks are over 9m in length.
+The whale shark is the largest living fish with the maximum size thought to be about 20m.
+The smallest free-living individuals are from 55cm (21.7 in.) long (Compagno, 2005).
+The size of these sharks at maturity is still being researched, but studies indicate that both male and female sharks reach maturity by 9m (29.5 ft) long (Colman, 1997).
 Age estimates for whale sharks are as high as 60 years, but no one really knows how long this species lives.

-Whale sharks feed on wide variety of planktonic (microscopic) and nektonic (larger free-swimming) prey, such as small crustaceans, schooling fishes, and occasionally on tuna and squids.
+Whale sharks feed on a wide variety of planktonic (microscopic) and nektonic (larger free-swimming) prey, such as small crustaceans, schooling fishes, and occasionally on tuna and squids (Martin, 2007).
 Also, phytoplankton (microscopic plants) and macroalgae (larger plants) may form a component of the diet.
-Unlike most plankton feeding vertebrates, the whale shark does not depend on slow forward motion to operate its filtration mechanism.
-Rather, it relies on a versatile suction filter-feeding method, which enables it to draw water into the mouth at higher velocities than these dynamic filter-feeders, like the basking shark.
-This enables the whale shark to capture larger more active nektonic prey as well as zooplankton aggregations.
+Unlike most plankton feeding vertebrates, they do not depend on slow forward motion to filter, rather, they rely on a versatile suction filter-feeding method, which enables them to draw water into the mouth at higher velocities than other dynamic filter-feeders, like the basking shark.
+This enables the whale shark to capture larger more active nektonic prey as well as zooplankton aggregations (Motta, 2010).

-Therefore, the whale shark may be more dependent on dense aggregations of prey organisms.
-The denser filter screens of this shark act as more efficient filters for short suction intakes, in contrast to the flow through systems of basking shark.
-Whale sharks are always seen feeding passively in a vertical or near vertical position with the head at or near the surface.
+Therefore, they are dependent on dense aggregations of prey organisms.
+The denser filter screens are efficient filters for short suction intakes, in contrast to the flow through systems of basking shark.
+Whale sharks are always seen feeding passively in a vertical or near vertical position with the head at or near the surface (Motta, 2010).

 The whale shark feeds actively by opening its mouth, distending the jaws and sucking.
-Than it closes its mouth and the water flow out its gills.
-During the slight delay between closing the mouth and opening the gill flaps, plankton may be trapped against the dermal denticles lining the gill plates and pharynx.
-The fine sieve-like apparatus, a unique modification of the gill rakers, forms an obstruction to the passage of anything but fluid, retaining all organisms above 2 to 3mm in diameter.
+Then it closes its mouth and the water flows out its gills.
+During the slight delay between closing the mouth and opening the gill flaps, plankton may be trapped against the dermal denticles lining the gill plates and pharynx (Motta, 2010).
+The fine sieve-like apparatus, a unique modification of the gill rakers, forms an obstruction to the passage of anything but fluid, retaining all organisms above 2 to 3mm (.07- .12 inches) in diameter.
 Practically nothing but water goes through this sieve.
-Individuals have also been observed coughing, a mechanism that is thought to be employed to clear or flush the gill rakers of accumulated food particles.
+Individuals have also been observed coughing, a mechanism that is thought to be employed to clear or flush the gill rakers of accumulated food particles (Motta, 2010).

 Whale sharks move their heads from side to side, vacuuming in seawater rich in plankton, or aggressively cut swathes through schools of prey.
-Groups of individuals have been observed feeding at dusk or after dark.
+Groups of individuals have been observed feeding at dusk or after dark (Martin, 2007).
 The density of plankton probably is sensed by the well-developed nostrils, located on either side of the upper jaw, on the leading edge of the terminal mouth.
-The frequent turns may keep the whale sharks in the denser parts of the plankton patches, searching and scanning when an olfactory cue weakens on one side or the other.
+The frequent turns may keep the whale sharks in the denser parts of the plankton patches, searching and scanning when an olfactory cue weakens on one side or the other (Martin, 2007).

-The whale shark’s small eyes are located back on the sides of the head.
+The whale shark’s small eyes are located on the sides of the head.
 Because of this, vision may play a much smaller role than olfaction in directing the head turns during surface feeding.
 One live whale shark pup removed from its dead mother was maintained in captivity in Japan.
 It did not eat for the first 17 days, even though it swam constantly.
-This suggests that the pup had substantial stores of endogenous (stored) energy.
+This suggests that the pup had substantial stores of endogenous (stored) energy (Chang, 1997).

-Historically, there was great scientific debate about the mode of development of whale sharks.
-It was unclear whether it is oviparous (egg cases expelled from the female’s body and hatched on the sea floor) or ovoviviparous (egg cases hatching in the mother’s uteri, with the female giving birth to live young).
-Finally in 1995, an 11-meter female whale shark was harpooned off the eastern coast of Taiwan and 300 fetal specimens, ranging in length from 42 to 63cm, were taken from the two uteri.
-This discovery proved that the species is a live bearer, with an ovoviviparous mode of development.
+Historically, there was a great scientific debate about the mode of development of whale sharks.
+However, in 1995, an 11-meter female whale shark was harpooned off the eastern coast of Taiwan and 300 fetal specimens, ranging in length from 42 to 63cm, were taken from the two uteri (Compagno 2005).
+This discovery proved that the species is a live bearer, with an ovoviviparous (egg cases hatching in the mother’s uteri, with the female giving birth to live young) mode of development.

-The egg-capsules of this whale shark were amber colored, with a smooth texture, and possessed a respiratory fissure (opening) on each side.
+The egg-capsules of this whale shark were amber colored, with a smooth texture, and possessed a respiratory fissure (opening) on each side (Chang, 1997).
 The sex ratio was approximately 1:1.
 It would appear that female whale sharks give birth as they feed in the rich waters of the Kuroshio Current.
 It is also apparent that the southeast waters off Taiwan are an important birthing area during summer months.
-It is believed that the young measure 21.7-25.2 inches (55-64 cm) total length at birth.
+It is believed that the young measure 55-64 cm (21.7-25.2 in.) total length at birth (Chang, 1997).